purrplingcat/NpcAdventures/docs/modding/events.md

 ## Companion cutscenes

-Companion cutscenes are events which are played when you are entered to a location with recruited companion.
+Companion cutscenes are events which are played when you are entered to a location with recruited companion (during adventuring with currently recruited companion).
 The key of these kind of events ere more complex, the template is: `companion/<int:eventId>/<string:npcName>/<string:location>[/<epu_conditions> ...]`

 The key always starts with `companion/` and follow these parameters: